hclbaur/sds-core/docs/TUTORIAL.md

 ## Typicalities

 So far, we primarily saw a `string` type in our schema definition.
 We are going to need a lot more than that, if our data is to be correctly interpreted.
-Without further ado, here are the value types supported by SDS:
+Without further ado, here are the data types supported by SDS:

 **string**: the general purpose type, without restrictions other than that the data is text (characters in the current encoding).

 **binary**: a type suitable for binary data, represented as a string (MIME  base64 encoding).

-**integer**: this type implies that your data is to be interpreted as a  positive or negative number without a fractional part, and zero.
+**integer**: for a positive or negative number without a fractional part, or zero.

-**decimal**: a general numeric type, that includes the aforementioned integer  type, and decimal as well as scientific representations.
+**decimal**: a numeric type, that includes the aforementioned integer, decimal as well as scientific representations.

-**date**: a type for a calendar date, and
+**date**: a type that represents a calendar date, and

 **datetime**: for a specific point in time.

-**boolean**: the truth value type.
+**boolean**: the truth data type.

 Compared to the myriad of types and sub-types that are supported in XML schema, this may seem limited.
 That is true; both SDA and SDS are a trade-off between versatility and simplicity (or necessity).
 And that approach can be limiting in some ways.
-On the other hand, when was the last time you actually used a `gMonthDate` type?
+On the other hand, when was the last time you actually used a `gMonthDay` type?

 Having said that, you can use certain attributes called *facets* (covered later) to restrict any of the built-in types and mimic most of the derived types that you feel are absent.
 But before we go there, I should explain the difference between the so-called "value space" and "lexical space".

 ### Matters of space